 See, hear and absorb the fascinating history of this special part of Northumberland.

-WE RE-OPEN on Wednesday 19th May 2021! (subject to the usual Covid caveats) and will operate 10am - 4pm, Wednesday - Sunday each week, plus Bank Holidays for the remainder of 2021.
-You will notice changes but can be sure of a warm welcome & fascinating visit.
+WE RE-OPEN on Wednesday 1st April 2022 and will operate 10am - 4pm, Wednesday - Sunday each week, plus Bank Holidays for the remainder of 2022.
+You can be sure of a warm welcome & fascinating visit.

 - Adult £4